Logo

 Hannah Hyman

 Hannah was adopted from Saint Petersburg, Russia, in 1994, and while she spent many years of her life working with kids in school, camp, and home settings, settling on doing therapy with them and their families did not happen until much later.
-She got her majors in Psychology and Spanish, and minor in Applied Linguistics at Pennsylvania State University in 2013, and also studied Studio Arts throughout high school and college.
-She got her Masters in Art Therapy and Counseling from Southwestern College in Santa Fe in 2016, and spent time after that traveling and exploring her career interests before settling on coming back to the field of psychology.
+She got her majors in Psychology and Spanish, and minor in Applied Linguistics at Pennsylvania State University in 2013 and also studied Studio Arts throughout high school and college.
+She got her master's in art therapy and counseling from Southwestern College in Santa Fe in 2016 and spent time after that traveling and exploring her career interests before settling on coming back to the field of psychology.
 Gratefully, AHC feels like the perfect place to be, considering her personal experience of healing attachment wounds, and her education.
 In her free time, she likes to cook, polish stones on her lapidary and silversmith, and go out in nature.

 Kari Jacobs, LMSW